mongoryhq/mongory-rb/README.md

 ## Code of Conduct

-Everyone interacting in the Mongory project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [code of conduct](https://github.com/koten0224/mongory/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Mongory-rb project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [code of conduct](https://github.com/koten0224/mongory-rb/blob/main/CODE_OF_CONDUCT.md).

 ## License